Skip to main content

 Neutralizing Gaminess

-Especially good with lamb and game meats.
-Gaminess fades, letting true meat flavor shine.
+It’s especially good with lamb and game.
+The gaminess fades, letting the meat’s true flavor step forward.

 Pairings by Meat Type